-In the course of the current operational season; 2017 - 2018, survey and clearance operations have been taken place in both South Kordofan and Blue Nile states.
-These operations resulted in the registration of 01 x CHA measuring 16,670 square meters and 37 x SHA measuring 2,830,824 square meters coequal to overall total of 38 hazardous areas with 2,847,494 square meters.
-A total of 284,182 out of 2,847,494 were cleared.
+In the course of the current operational season; 2017 - 2018, survey and clearance operations have taken place in both South Kordofan and Blue Nile States.
+These operations resulted in the registration of 1 CHA measuring 16,670 square meters and 37 SHA measuring 2,830,824 square meters.
+A total of 38 hazardous areas with 2,847,494 square meters were identified.
+Total Area Released is 2,456,097 sqm with 67,216 (cleared), 10,000 (TS), 64,875 (NTS) and 2,314,006 (BAC).

-It worthwhile to mention that the road network of South Kordofan State has been gravely affected by the sewed landmines that came as a natural consequence of the late war erupted in the mid of 2011.
+It worthwhile to mention that the road network of South Kordofan State has been gravely affected by landmines that came as a natural consequence of the late war erupted in the mid of 2011.
 And in the walk of the recurrent road accidents that followed, large stretches of roads fear to be littered with landmines.
 Eventually, this situation has reversely impacted humanitarian outreach and impeded aid delivery to the needy population.
 Consequently, humanitarian work was completely stalemated and organizations capacity to lend helping hand considerably shackled.

-The clearance of Habila - Dalami, Dalami - Dari and Dari - Abri roads has just come as an immediate response to the overriding priority once being signalled by OCHA in a joint meeting with NMAC.
+The clearance of Habila - Dalami, Dalami - Dari and Dari - Abri roads have been verified with length of 62 km just come as an immediate response to the overriding priority once being signalled by OCHA in a joint meeting with NMAC.